-While I think it’s wonderful to see how mental health has risen in popularity and how people are talking about it with much less stigma compared to just a few years ago.
-I agree that having so much information to navigate through, especially around such delicate topics, can be quite confusing and can make it difficult to understand how this kind of support can improve our wellbeing.
+I think it’s wonderful to see how mental health has risen in popularity and how people are talking about it with much less stigma compared to just a few years ago.
+Nonetheless, having so much information to navigate through, can be quite confusing, especially when dealing with such sensitive issues.
+Accessing such abundace of information can make it difficult to understand how this kind of support can improve our wellbeing.

 So what is it that makes psychotherapy and coaching a good investment of our time and money?

-Unlike talking to a friend or family member, talking to a psychotherapist or life coach offers you the opportunity to discuss your thoughts and feelings with someone external to the dynamics and situations that you are being challenged by.
+Unlike talking to a friend or family member, talking to a psychotherapist or life coach offers you the opportunity to discuss your thoughts and feelings with a professional practitioner who is external to the dynamics and situations that you are challenging you.

-While it’s important to say that psychotherapists and life coaches are trained in different ways, they both will support you in gaining further insight on a specific area of your life.
-In very general terms, psychotherapy usually focuses on more in depth work, addressing your past to understand your present better while coaching focuses on your future and on how you can act differently in your present to achieve your future goals.
+While it is important to recognise that psychotherapists and life coaches have different trainings, they will both support you in gaining further insight into a specific area of your life.
+In very general terms, psychotherapy usually focuses on more in-depth work, addressing your past to understand your present better while coaching focuses on your future and on how you can act differently in your present to achieve your future goals.

-In your work with a psychotherapist you are not expected to know what the end goal of your sessions will be as sessions have often an exploratory nature.
-Both the therapeutic and coaching relationship are an opportunity for you to find your own answers and solutions and start dealing with difficulties in a better way.
+In your work with a psychotherapist, you are not expected to know what the end goal of your sessions will be as sessions often have an exploratory nature.
+The therapeutic and coaching relationship both offer you opportunity to find your own answers and solutions and start dealing with difficulties more effectively.

-By talking to your psychotherapist or coach you can gradually start seeing things from new perspectives and use this interaction as a sounding board for your deepest thoughts, fears and emotions.
-Psychotherapists and coaches won’t spoon-feed you with answers or advice, but support you in finding new answers to your questions by promoting self-reflection and deeper insight in relation to your behaviour and thought patterns.
-For this to occur it is important for you to find the right kind of therapist or coach.
-Someone you feel you can trust and who is going to be able to walk along side you while you venture on this rich and often complicated journey of self-exploration.
+By interacting with a psychotherapist or coach, you can gradually start seeing things from new perspectives and develop a sounding board for your deepest thoughts, fears and emotions.
+Psychotherapists and coaches will not spoon-feed you with answers or advice.
+They will support you in finding new answers to your questions by promoting self-reflection and deeper insight in relation to your behaviour and thought patterns.
+For this process to occur, it is important for you to find a therapist or coach who you feel you can trust and who is going to be able to walk along side you while you venture on this rich and often complicated journey of self-exploration.

-If you’d like to learn more about the difference between coaching and therapy, you can read my article on how I bring together creative psychotherapy and life coaching in my practice. www.sarahspeziali.com/blog and find more resources on https://www.facebook.com/Pebbles4yourPocket/
+If you’d like to learn more about the difference between coaching and therapy, you can read my article on how I combine creative psychotherapy and life coaching in my practice here, or visit Pebbles my professional Facebook page for more resources on wellbeing.

 When we lose a loved one we go through tremendous amounts of emotional upheavals and our sense of balance is severely compromised.
 To find ways that can help us cope with the sense of loss and grief can be what turns a terrible day into an ‘OK’ one.